 The Sterrett West Tower at the Lew Sterrett Jail is designed to house 1,478 prisoners.
 The Sterrett West Jail has two building control centers that allow access between the secured and unsecured areas.
 A third control center, located in the loading dock/kitchen area, is no longer being used or staffed.
 The Sterrett West Jail is composed of nine housing floors and an infirmary.
 The Court Desk operation is responsible for transporting all prisoners to and from scheduled court appearances and is part of the Sterrett West Jail budget.

-• During FY2015, 56 Detention Service Officers were moved to the Medical Modification Unit.
+- During FY2017, 116 Detention Service Officer, Grade 40 positions were deleted due to the decreasing jail population. - During FY2015, 56 Detention Service Officers were moved to the Medical Modification Unit.